Satish Parmar

 About me

-One time or another we are all faced with some kind of distress in our lives.
-So many variables affect us in the ever-changing environment we live in.
+One time or another, we are all faced with some kind of distress in our lives.
+So many variables can affect us in an ever-changing environment we live in, such as:

-Providing the ideal secure environment for you, to come and share your difficulties with a professional.
-Creating the right therapeutic conditions, where you can disclose and explore your difficulties.
-By effective listening, non-judgemental acceptance and being authentic, I would assist you in exploring your thinking processes and assessing your possible plans of action.
+As a qualified professional Counselling Psychotherapist, I can provide the ideal secure environment for you to come and share your difficulties with me.
+By creating the right therapeutic conditions for you to feel safe and secure, I would assist you in disclosing and exploring your difficulties.
+By effective listening, nonjudgmental acceptance and being authentic, I would assist you in exploring your thinking processes, help you identify and evaluate your feelings and work through strategies to deal with your presenting issues.

 Training, qualifications & experience